University of South Carolina Men's Rugby

 A native of Australia, Geoff Mason played both rugby league and rugby union for 35 years, beginning at age seven.
 A success on the field, he played in the New South Wales Rugby League competition for Sydney University, Newtown and Penrith in the 1970's as a prop and second row and represented Newcastle against New Zealand in 1978.
 From there, he emigrated to the US in 1980 and was a Player/Coach at USC from 1983-1985.
 Upon graduation, Mason played for the Columbia Olde Grey from 1986-1990 where he represented the South in the National All-Star Championships.
 In 1991, Coach Mason returned to USC where he assumed the head coaching position for four seasons, taking the team as far as the South Final Four.

 With Coach Mason's return to USC in the spring of 2004, USC rose to new heights.
 Taking over a previously under-achieving Division II team, Coach Mason quickly helped the team reach the USA Rugby South Division II playoffs in 2005, 2006, and 2007.
 Building on this success, coupled with increased performance on the organization level, the team moved to the South's Division I. From 2008-2011 USC was continually ranked in the National Top 25 Division 1 rankings and received a bid to the South Playoffs against Arkansas State in 2010.
-As a result of his strong leadership of the Team, USC Rugby now boasts three sides, making it one of the largest collegiate rugby teams in the nation.
+As a result of his strong leadership of the Team, Carolina Rugby now boasts three sides, making it one of the largest collegiate rugby teams in the nation.

 Considering Mason’s competitive nature and love for Carolina Rugby, it came as no surprise that he would stay on as an essential part of the program.
 “It is hard to step back from the head coaching position, but family and other commitments require it.
 I have been able to have positive and long lasting friendships with hundreds of players and coaches both at USC and the rugby community at large and hope I have created an ongoing love for the game among the students who have participated in our program.”